A Bible Study by Jack Kelley

 Hebrews 10:12-14 says that Jesus offered for all time one sacrifice for sin and then sat down at the right hand of God, because by that one sacrifice He has made us perfect forever.
 His death took place on one specific day in time, but its effect applies across the span of time to all the days of every man.
 We only have to ask for God’s forgiveness to receive it.

 But Jesus actually did much more than bear the punishment due us.
 2 Cor 5:21 says that God made Him who had no sin to be sin for us so that in Him we might become the righteousness of God.
-In other words, while on the cross He became the physical embodiment of sin.
+In other words, while on the cross, He became the physical embodiment of sin.
 God can not dwell in the presence of sin, nor even look upon it (Haba 1:13) and so He had to turn away, separating Himself from His Son.
-For 3 hours light was taken from the world and for the first time in eternity the 2 were not 1.
+For 3 hours light was taken from the world and for the first time in eternity, the two were not one.

 If the ultimate punishment for sin is complete separation from God, Jesus suffered it then.
 It was the only time in the entire ordeal that He complained, crying, “My God, My God, why have you forsaken Me?”
 (Matt 27:45-46) When He had died, His punishment over, He no longer personified sin and the light was restored.